Dramatic views and beautiful habitats

 A low-lying river valley, mixed and broadleaf woodland, occasional wet meadow.
 Fen and hay-meadow features are bordered by livestock farming and occasional gorse scrub areas.

 The Southern Uplands

 Being lower and smaller than the north, the uplands of the south harbour a smaller area of heather, bracken and gorse colonised moorland, but one that is managed on a smaller, more wildlife friendly scale.
-Small-scale field pattern of livestock grazed farmland runs up to the edge of the moorland to the west the hard Manx series slate falls to the sea in a dramatic coastal cliff line with bracken, heather and acid grassland falling to the upper strandlines
+A small-scale field pattern of livestock grazed farmland runs up to the edge of the moorland to the west; the hard Manx series slate falls to the sea in a dramatic coastal cliff line with bracken, heather and acid grassland falling to the upper strandlines.

 Castletown, the ancient capital of Man, is dominated by limestone geology giving rise to a more calcarious grassland, some arable farming, low-lying coastal cliffs with limestone bedding and wide open sand and gravel beaches.
 A few small scale blocks of reedbed are found in this area.

 Dominated by sandstone geology, with low lying but often sheer coastal cliffs, this area on the west coast of the island has mixed arable and livestock farming, good quality lowland river features along the Neb, and occasional species rich meadows.

 South and the Calf of Man

 Meayll Peninsular in the far south and the Calf are both heavily slate dominated with dramatic sheer cliff lines falling to deep water on all sides.
 Western gorse and heather dominate the coastal heathlands, whilst further inland there are pockets of acid grassland and a traditional small scale field pattern with interdividing stone walls.